ivomynttinen/eagle-library-transformer/README.md

 This Python script processes a library of images and their metadata, consolidating them into a single organized structure.

+Guide of how to turn an Eagle library into a web hostable format: [Publishing Eagle App Library on the Web](https://ivomynttinen.com/blog/publishing-eagle-app-library-on-the-web-part-1/)

 ## Features

 - Consolidates multiple metadata.json files into a single JSON file